 The Puyallup Environment and Sustainability Action Plan includes a number of strategies and proposed actions for reducing GHG emissions from primary contributing sources to help achieve the City's GHG emissions reduction goal of 95% below 1990 levels by 2050.
 These include developing internal city policies aimed at municipal operations that include creating a Puyallup-wide GHG inventory, evaluating and implementing decarbonization strategies for city buildings and facilities, and establishing a purchasing policy that requires prioritizing electric vehicles and hybrid options for City vehicles.
-The plan also includes strategies aimed at reducing GHG emissions from buildings, as well as working with regional utilities to promote electric heat pumps to replace natural gas-powered furnaces and increase energy efficiency in existing commercial and residential buildings.
+The plan also includes strategies aimed at reducing GHG emissions from buildings and energy.
+The strategies include promoting renewable energy upgrades for residential buildings, as well as working with regional utilities to promote electric heat pumps to replace natural gas-powered furnaces and increase energy efficiency in existing commercial and residential buildings.
 Finally, the plan's transportation strategies focus on improving and expanding biking infrastructure; funding, developing, and expanding electric vehicle infrastructure throughout the city; and adopting and maintaining Comprehensive Plan policies and zoning that support transit access and transit-oriented Development (City of Puyallup 2023).